Spanning Tree (STP)

 - Not available with BNS/EC-S contract

-FAQ - Spanning Tree (SPT)
+FAQ - Spanning Tree (STP)

-Which SPT protocol is supported?
+Which STP protocol is supported?

 Only the Spanning Tree Protocol 802.1D is supported by the Centro Business 3.0.